-The Interdenominational Theological Center is one of the most significant projects in cooperative theological education ever undertaken in America.
-It was chartered in 1958 through the mutual efforts of four schools of theology, representing four denominations.
-The respective schools are: Gammon Theological Seminary, United Methodist; Morehouse School of Religion, Baptist; Phillips School of Theology, Christian Methodist Episcopal; and Turner Theological Seminary, African Methodist Episcopal.
+The Interdenominational Theological Center, one of the most significant projects in theological education in America, was chartered in 1958 through the mutual efforts of four schools of theology, representing four denominations.
+The respective schools are: Gammon Theological Seminary, United Methodist; Morehouse School of Religion, Baptist; Phillips School of Theology, Christian Methodist Episcopal and Turner Theological Seminary, African Methodist Episcopal.